Kidzania London review: London for children

-Children have a four-hour experience in the city where they can take part in ‘real life’ role-play activities, from putting out fires to delivering parcels to being a popstar.
-It’s a fascinating concept that’s simultaneously brilliant and also completely crazy, as we found out…
+It’s a slight exaggeration to say it’s run by children (don’t tell them that!)
+But kids have a four-hour experience in the city where they can take part in ‘real life’ timed role-play jobs / activities, from putting out fires to delivering parcels to being a popstar.
+For each job they earn the Kidzania Kidzo dollars, which can be swapped for treats at the end.

 It’s British Science Week and as the Natural History Museum bubble lecture was taking place in the Kidzania London theatre, we were offered tickets to check it out, so headed over last Saturday.

 (Yes, there really are Kidzanias in all these places!)

 Kidzania London is a huge, purpose build mini city which is very busy, with lots going on.
 Activities take place in shop-type buildings built around a central ring road, and children move around the city, taking part in different activities.

 Every couple of minutes a police car, fire truck or ambulance drive around, and you can also hop on the tour bus.

 The marketing does give the impression that there are no adults, but fear not, helicopter parents, there are lots; just not allowed in the queues or inside the activities but you can watch through the windows.

 There are also several cafes and restaurants and an adult ‘playhouse’ area.
 From the age of seven you can leave the children and go shopping, but due to the size, complexity and business I’m not convinced I would be that happy to drop ours off, but obviously, this is up to you.